jhdodia/AzureMessagingServices/README.md

 # Required Things to use this sample
 ##### *From Azure Portal:*
 - **Azure Account:** To user azure cloud services (You can open free account for trial.
-Use This link to open free Accout: https://azure.microsoft.com/en-in/free/).
+Use This link to open free Account: https://azure.microsoft.com/en-in/free/).
 - **Resource Group:** The resource group stores metadata about the resources.
 Therefore, when you specify a location for the resource group, you are specifying where that metadata is stored.
 For compliance reasons, you may need to ensure that your data is stored in a particular region.
 (How To Create Resource refer: https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-portal)
 - **Service Bus, Namespace, Shared Access Key and Shared Access Value:**
   - **Namesapce:**